 The universe clearly wants me to read this book: I can't believe how many readers have urged it on me in the last week alone!
 Editor Susan Ryeland has worked with Alan Conway for years, putting up with his eccentricities for the sake of his bestselling detective series.
 Every Atticus Pünd mystery novel feels pretty much the same to Susan by now, each one set in a small English village, following an Agatha Christie-like formula.
 When Susan reads Conway’s latest, however, she finds there might be more to the fictional mystery at Pye Hall.
 The more she reads, the more she becomes convinced of a real life mystery between the pages.
 A tale of greed and gruesome murder prompts Susan to investigate in this clever novel-within-a-novel.
 More info →

-This award-winning and multi-layered spy thriller is told from the perspective of a Black woman, recruited by the CIA in the all-white, boys' club-era of the 1980s for an important African mission.
-Her assigned task is to fall in love—or pretend to—with Thomas Sankara, the president of Burkino Faso, known as "Africa's Che Guevara."
+This fascinating and multi-layered spy thriller is told from the perspective of a Black woman, recruited by the CIA in the all-white, boys' club-era of the 1980s for an important African mission.
+Her assigned task is to fall in love—or pretend to—with Thomas Sankara, the president of Burkino Faso, known as "Africa’s Che Guevara."
 (Sankara is a real historical figure and I was so curious about how Wilkinson would handle his story.)
 The book's epigraph is from Ralph Ellison: he refers to being "a spy in enemy country," and I'm grateful this work inspired me to learn more about the rich literary history of African American spy novels and the theme of double consciousness.
 A rewarding read on so many levels.
-More info →